raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-does not itself define any long-lived operations, but it defines a framework for supporting long-lived operations, such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and Discovery Relay interface subscriptions {{?I-D.sctl-dnssd-mdns-relay}}.
+does not itself define any long-lived operations, but it defines a framework for supporting long-lived operations, such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}} and Discovery Relay interface subscriptions {{?I-D.ietf-dnssd-mdns-relay}}.

 Generally speaking, a long-lived operation is initiated by the initiator, and, if successful, remains active until the initiator terminates the operation.